 The Foundation subsequently measures its financial assets and financial liabilities at amortized cost, except for marketable securities, which are measured at fair value.
 The change in the fair value of these financial instruments are recognized in the Statement of Revenue and Expenditures.

-Financial assets measured at amortized cost include cash, GIC and accounts receivable.
+Financial assets measured at amortized cost include cash, guaranteed investment certificate and pledge and sundry receivables.

 Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

 3. Credit facility